 Often people will try to satisfy their spiritual needs with things that aren't spiritual -- things such as money, popularity, being physically fit, having nice things.

 Or they will try to satisfy their spiritual needs through some form of spirituality that does not involve a personal relationship with God.
-Again, that's a faulty "well."

-The point of the story is that Jesus himself is the only reliable "well."
+Jesus himself is the only reliable "well."
 He's the only one who can give us "living water."
 And the water he offers is a gift.
 Is it a gift you would like to receive?
 It will make a huge difference in your life right NOW.